Sean McAllister (footballer, born 1987): Shrewsbury Town

 McAllister signed a two-year contract with Shrewsbury Town in July 2010.
 Manager Graham Turner stated that "McAllister's an attacking, exciting player and I'm a bit surprised he was still on the market.
 We were a little short in midfield and with his Championship experience he could be a real gain for us."
 He made his first appearance at the New Meadow as a 77th-minute substitute in a 3–1 victory over Bradford City on 7 August 2010.
 He was named as Shrewsbury's Player of the Month for August 2010, but found first-team opportunities harder to come by in the second half of the season due to a hernia injury and the arrival of new signings Nicky Wroe and David Davies.
 He had an operation to correct the hernia injury in February 2011.

-McAllister made a return to fitness during the 2011–12 pre-season, scoring against a Manchester United XI in a 2–1 home victory in July 2011.
+McAllister returned to fitness during the 2011–12 pre-season, scoring against a Manchester United XI in a 2–1 home victory in July 2011.
 He scored his first competitive goal for Shrewsbury when he was recalled to the starting line-up in a 2–0 win over Crewe Alexandra on 20 August.
 His goal came in the 23rd minute with a glancing header from Lionel Ainsworth's cross.
 However, the form of Matt Richards and loan signing David McAllister again left him sitting on the sidelines for much of the season.
 Shrewsbury won promotion to League One as runners-up of League Two, although McAllister was not offered a new contract.
 He said that "Hopefully my experience at a higher level, and the fact that I've got a promotion under my belt, will help my cause.
 I'm disappointed, I thought I was worth a new deal, but I've had two good years at Shrewsbury."